goabout/goabout-prerender/readme.md

 # What it is

-It is a prerendering server based on PhantomJS.
+It is a pre-rendering server based on PhantomJS.
 It loads JS based app remotely and sends already processed page with JS cut out.

-The idea is based on [angular-seo](https://github.com/steeve/angular- seo) But the actual code was changed to fit our GoAbout app.
+The idea is based on [angular-seo](https://github.com/steeve/angular-seo) But the actual code was changed to fit our GoAbout app.
 However, the renderer is app-agnostic and it can be used with any JS-based app, not only ours.
 You just need to install it on your own machine.